vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ### <a id="fwreq"> </a> Firewall Requirements

-Ensure that the firewall is set up as described in [Firewall Recommendations](../reference-designs/tko-on-vmc-aws.md#a-idfirewallafirewall-recommendations)
+Ensure that the firewall is set up as described in [Firewall Recommendations](../reference-designs/tko-on-vmc-aws.md#a-idfirewallafirewall-recommendations).

-### Resource Pools and VM Folders
+### <a id="resource-pools-and-vm-folders"> </a> Resource Pools and VM Folders

 The following table shows sample entries of the resource pools and folders that you should create in your SDDC.